Celebrating Newcastle’s heritage at the Frederick Douglass Centre

 We also improved biodiversity, through robust planting and an extensive green sedum roof on the auditorium.

-The University and Sir Robert McAlpine share the aim to reduce the carbon footprint and wider environmental impact at all stages: from construction into operation.
+We shared the University's aim of reducing the building's carbon footprint and wider environmental impact at all stages, from construction into operation.

 During construction

-• Electric on site from permanent supplies rather than generators
+• Electricity used on site came from permanent supplies rather than generators

 • 1,191.2 tonnes of recycled content used